Updated 14 July 2018 －Imagine going into a train station and asking for a ticket to a certain destination, only to be told: "There is no such place."

 They are often small, usually conflict-ridden or only recently peaceful, with borders few others even admit are there.
 Some are former territories or provinces, others are stand-alone quasi-states but they all have one thing in common: they don't, in fact, exist － at least not legally.

-I'm captivated by them; status-free today but maybe next week or next month their newly-uniformed border guards will be stamping your passport with an entry visa.
+I'm captivated by these unrecognized nations: status-free today but maybe next week or next month, their newly-uniformed border guards will be stamping your passport with a perfectly legal entry visa.

 Who knows － they might end up sitting at the United Nations!